 12. No matter how cautious and protective you are about your car, once you hand it to a woman driver even for a mere five minutes, it will end up with a big fat scratch or a dent if nothing more.

-13. It is no easy feat to teach a woman to drive.
+13. It is no easy feat to teach female drivers in Pakistan to drive.
 You’d rather get a PhD three times…

 14. Traffic rules… Huh?!
 What are those?